-Space Segment Providers will provide notice to all Ground Segment Operators on the operational status of the spacecraft payloads in accordance with document C/S T.004.
-Payload status will be declared with a System Status Message as described in Annex II / D. Distribution of satellite ephemeris and SARP time calibration data, which may precede declaration of Initial Operational Capability (IOC) status, shall not itself be understood as a declaration of IOC status.
+Space Segment Providers shall provide notice to all Ground Segment Operators on the operational status of the spacecraft payloads in accordance with document C/S T.004.
+Payload status shall be declared with a System status message as described in Annex II / C. Distribution of satellite ephemeris and SARP time calibration data, which may precede declaration of Initial Operational Capability (IOC) status, shall not itself be understood as a declaration of IOC status.